shimaore/huge-play/middleware/client/ingress/pre.coffee.md

 We retrieve the *global-number* record based on the destination.

+* session.e164_number (object) The doc.global_number record for of the destination of an inbound call.

       @session.e164_number = yield @cfg.prov.get "number:#{@session.ccnq_to_e164}"

 The global number might contain additional FreeSwitch variables.
 Load these extra variables from the record.